Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 If you don't know how to run Spring Boot application, please refer to [Spring docs about running application].

-Use web browser to access `http://localhost:8080/`, the web page will redirect to Azure Active Directory login page.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/`, the web page will redirect to Azure Active Directory login page.
 Input username and password of `user-1@<tenant-name>.com`, then you can log in successfully and see "Hello, this is OAuth2 client application." in the web page.

 ## 1.4.
 Homework
 1. Read [rfc6749] to learn OAuth 2.0 authorization framework
+2. Investigate why we need use [InPrivate window].

 # 2. client-get-user-information
 This section will demonstrate how to use get user information.
 You can choose one of the following options to get the sample project.